 Also playing recurring roles in the series were Kris Lemche (seasons 1–3) as Perry Miller; Shawn Roberts as Teddy Kent; Richard Donat as Dr. Burnley; Emily Cara Cook as Rhoda Stuart; Normand Bissonnette (seasons 1–2) as Father Ducharme; Peter Donaldson as Ian Bowles; Jacqueline MacKenzie as Margaux Lavoie; Chip Chuipka (seasons 1–3) as Mr. Carpenter; Sheena Larkin (seasons 1–3) as Mrs. Bowles; Marlane O’Brien (seasons 2–4) as Mrs. Stuart; Jan Filips (seasons 2–3) as Mr. Stuart; and Adam Frost (season 4) as Jack Haszard.

 Micheline Charest, Michael Donovan, and Ronald A. Weinberg served as executive producers throughout all four seasons; Dale A. Andrews was credited as executive producer for WIC Entertainment and Patricia Lavoie as creative producer for CINAR.
+Marlene Matthews served as supervising producer in season 1, senior producer in season 2, and executive producer in season 3 before departing from the series; Leila Basen took over as supervising producer in season 4, alongside Matthew Nodella as co-executive producer.
 The forty-six episodes of the series were written by Nobu Adilman, Leila Basen, Heather Conkie, Dennis Foon, Edwina Follows, Rob Forsyth, Jeremy Hole, Janet MacLean, Marlene Matthews, Peter Meech, David Preston, Lynn Turner, and Joe Wiesenfeld.
 They were directed by George Bloomfield, Chris Bould, Randy Bradshaw, Richard Ciupka, Phil Comeau, Steve Danyluk, Douglas Jackson, Jimmy Kaufman, Michael Kennedy, Gordon Langevin, Lorette Leblanc, Eleanore Lindo, Don McBrearty, Stephen McHattie, Bruce McDonald, Matthew Nodella, Gabriel Pelletier, Jean-François Pouliot, Stefan Scaini, Mark Sobel, and Giles Walker.

 The entire series has been released on DVD.
 Prior to these releases, the entire first season of episodes was released on VHS.